-Project Name Home Owner Housing Assistance - CDBG

-Target Area City Wide

-Goals Supported Homeless Objective 1.1 & 1.2

-Homeless Objective 2.1 & 2.3

-Homeless Objective 3.1

-Other Special Needs

-Housing Plan Objective 1.1

-Housing Objective 1.2

-Housing Plan Objective 1.3

-Housing Objective 1.4

-Housing Plan Objective 1.5

-Housing Plan Objective 2.1

-Housing Objecitve 2.2

-Housing Plan Objective 3.1 & 3.2

-Housing Plan Objective 4.1-4.3

-Needs Addressed Housing Assistance Program/Owner Occupied

-Funding CDBG: \$525,330
+Target Date 9/30/2019 Estimate the number and type of families that will benefit from the proposed activities An estimated 1 eligible household will be assisted through the activity to include very low-, low-, and moderate-income elderly, disabled, female head-of-house, and households of a variety of race and ethnic categories.
+Location Description City wide.
+Location to be determined.
+Planned Activities CHDO activities will be provided funding through a request-for-proposal project no less than every two years.
+Current CHDOs will be monitored for oversight of programmatic and administrative requirements.
+4 Project Name Home Owner Housing Assistance - CDBG Target Area City Wide Goals Supported Homeless Objective 1.1 & 1.2 Homeless Objective 2.1 & 2.3 Homeless Objective 3.1 Other Special Needs Housing Plan Objective 1.1 Housing Objective 1.2 Housing Plan Objective 1.3 Housing Objective 1.4 Housing Plan Objective 1.5 Housing Plan Objective 2.1 Housing Plan Objective 2.1 Housing Plan Objective 3.1 & 3.2 Housing Plan Objective 4.1-4.3 Needs Addressed Housing Assistance Program/Owner Occupied Funding CDBG: \$535,141

-Description Provide funding and/or technical assistance to improve and increase affordable housing stock for very low- , low-and-moderate income households and special needs populations.
-Provide direct programs including major rehabilitation/reconstruction - 2 annually, minor repairs 20 - annually (health/safety concerns and handicap accessibility), volunteer clearance/demolition 3 over 5 year period, Homebuyer's Assistance, and Housing Development.
+Description Provide funding and/or technical assistance to improve and increase affordable housing stock for very low-, low-and-moderate income households and special needs populations.
+Provide direct programs including major rehabilitation/reconstruction - 2 annually, minor repairs 20 - annually (health/safety concerns and handicap accessibility), volunteer clearance/demolition 3 over 5 year period, Homebuyers Assistance, and Housing Development.
 Provide technical assistance to for profit and private developers to improve/increase affordable housing.
-Objectives 1-4 of the 5 year housing plan.
+Objectives 1-4 of the 5-year housing plan.
 Funding includes approximately \$19,000 in program income which the City anticipates will be available for this project.

-Target Date 9/30/2018

-Estimate the number and type of families that will benefit from the proposed activities Activities will provide up to 22 income-eligible families, to include very low-, low-, and moderate income elderly, disabled, female head-of-house, and households of a variety of race and ethnic categories.
+Target Date 9/30/2019 Estimate the number and type of families that will benefit from the proposed activities Activities will provide up to 22 income-eligible families, to include very low-, low-, and moderate-income elderly, disabled, female head-of-house, and households of a variety of race and ethnic categories.
+Location Description City wide.
+Locations to be determined.

-Location Description City-wide

 Planned Activities Activities will provide up to 22 families housing assistance in the form of infrastructure, new development, rehabilitation/replacement, handicap accessibility, minor repair, down payment assistance, acquisition, demolition, staff and other related costs necessary to carry out CDBG Program activities for housing activities.

-2 Project Name Administration CDBG

-Target Area City Wide
+5 Project Name Home Owner Housing Assistance - HOME Target Area City Wide